See Drugs Approved for Leukemia for more information.

 Supportive care is given to lessen the problems caused by the disease or its treatment.
 Supportive care may include the following:

 - Transfusion therapy: A way of giving red blood cells, white blood cells, or platelets to replace blood cells destroyed by disease or cancer treatment.
-The blood may be donated from another person or it may have been taken from the person earlier and stored until needed.
+The blood may be donated from another person or it may have been taken from the patient earlier and stored until needed.

-- Drug therapy, such as antibiotics.
+- Drug therapy, such as antibiotics or antifungal agents.

 - Leukapheresis: A procedure in which a special machine is used to remove white blood cells from the blood.
 Blood is taken from the patient and put through a blood cell separator where the white blood cells are removed.
 The rest of the blood is then returned to the patient's bloodstream.